 Horror is the staple of any media and video games often take it to a level we never imagined we would love so much.
-Video games are immersive and that feeling of really being there makes the horror all the more adrenaline pumping.
+Scary video games can be ultra-immersive, and that feeling of really being there makes the horror all the more adrenaline-pumping.

 Whether you are solving the latest serial murder case or wandering about a haunted asylum, the actions of the main character will feel like your own.